blaugold/daco/packages/daco/README.md

 The example code is not passing the required `name` parameter.

-When running `daco analyze`, an error message with the correct error location and is printed:
+When running `daco analyze`, an error message with the correct error location is
+printed:

 ```shell
 $ daco analyze